-Step 8: Consider Card priorities level options to help your teams prioritise work requests.
+Step 8: Consider Card priorities level options to help your teams prioritize work requests.

 Want to make sure your teams address high priority items first?
-Utilise Priority Levels in Hive and customise it to meet your specific needs.
+Utilize Priority Levels in Hive and customize it to meet your specific needs.

 Step 9: Build a Summary View for teamwork assignments & Status.